hamada-g/blue-lab/docs/architecture.md

 - Confirm logs are being collected
 - Prepare for basic detections and alert review

-## Notes
+## Current Scope Notes
 - Phase 1 is intentionally limited in scope.
 - Advanced tools such as network sensors, forensic tools, case management platforms, and cloud integrations are out of scope for now.
-- Public-facing documentation has been sanitized to remove host-specific identifiers, internal file paths, and home-network details.
+- Public-facing documentation has been sanitized to remove host-specific identifiers, sensitive local paths, and non-essential environment details.

 ## Phase 1 VM Layout